 For Ogilvy India, this was the first Cannes Grand Prix.
 The agency was among the only agencies in India to be shortlisted for Cannes Creative Effectiveness Lion other being BBDO India.

-Savlon’s campaign had won 7 Lions at Cannes last year, after all, achieving a behavioural change with your idea is not a mean feat.
-The campaign inspired behavioural change in the hygiene habits of Indian primary school children by introducing Healthy Hands Chalk Sticks.
+Savlon’s campaign won 7 Lions at Cannes last year, after all, achieving a behavioral change with your idea is not a mean feat.
+The campaign inspired behavioral change in the hygiene habits of Indian primary school children by introducing Healthy Hands Chalk Sticks.